kgdacalosciascdo/agis-wireframe/docs/SYSTEM_FLOW.md

 records.
 CMS-11A adds scheduled, idempotent reminders and reviewable closure-readiness/escalation candidates.
 It does not make professional final decisions, directly close or reopen cases, or issue escalation notices.
-The CMS-11B workspace and CMS-12 reports/exports remain separate phases; AIS and ARMIS are deferred.
+The CMS-11B workspace and CMS-12 reports/exports are separate completed phases;
+AIS is not implemented and
+ARMIS remains outside the CMS provider boundary.

 ## CMS-11A automation flow